88lex/sasync/README.md

 Requires changing your set.* files if you were running a previous version of sasync
 6. **Skips identical source-dest pairs**: Skips a sync pair if source and destination are exactly equal in size, then moves on to the next sync pair.
 7. **Very basic set file format check**: If there are too few items in any set.* line then the script aborts with an error.

-**NOTE:** Recent betas of rclone require a new flag `--drive-server-side-across-configs` in order to do server-side sync/copy.
-This flag has been added to this version of sasync as a default.
-If you are running an older version of rclone or wish to not execute server-side copies simply delete the flag from sasync.

 **There are several files in the repo at the moment.**
 1. sasync is the main script that pulls sync sets from 'set' files and runs rclone sync/copy/move.